-If warmth and comfort is high on your sleeping liner shopping list, Snugpak’s luxuriously soft offering is a surefire winner.
+If warmth and comfort are high on your list of sleeping bag liner priorities, Snugpak’s luxuriously soft offering is a surefire winner.

 This fleece liner is deliciously cosy to climb into after a long day’s hiking, or a chilly afternoon on the water.
 I found that it traps in body heat nice and quickly, and yet it is still breathable if you do get hot in the night.